3-K

 Get Your 3-K Results

-Families that submit an application by the deadline receive a 3-K results letter in the late spring.
+3-K results are released in the spring.
+Families that submit an application by the deadline receive a 3-K results letter.
 This letter may include an offer and will tell you where your child is waitlisted, if applicable.
-Due to limited seat availability, we may not be able to make offers to all applicants.

 Accept Your Offer